fastrgv/RufasCube/README.md

 ### SoundFiles
 Sounds are from freesound.org and is covered by the Creative Commons Attribution noncommercial license documented in the accompanying file creativeCommons.txt.

-### Bindings & Utilities

-Thanks to Dmitry Kazakov, Felix Krause, and Stephen Sanguine.
+### ImageFiles (*.png)
+For text-textures were created using gimp and are also covered by the GNU GPL v3 license.

 ## Acknowledgement:
 In february of 2015 I discovered that RufasCube could be considered a software implementation of a Hungarian "Vadasz" 3x3x3 cube, or another similar puzzle called an iQube, whose goals are an all green or all red outer color.
 Peter's Black Hole and Magic Jack are still other incarnations.

-I discovered on 10feb2015 that Seven seems to be a software implementation of a Hungarian "Vadasz" 2x2x2 cube.

 For further iqube analysis see: http://www.jaapsch.net/puzzles/blackhole.htm

+I also discovered that the 2x2x2 cube seems to be a software implementation of a Hungarian "Vadasz" cube.

 ----------------------------------------------
 ## Best Download Site for all my games: